moasannacatharina/fake-news/README.md

     "php -S localhost:8000"
     ```
 <br>
-Launch the website with your localhost-server in your preferred browser.
+Launch the website with your localhost server in your preferred browser.